 If you’re a doggie devotee, you’ll know that trips away can be a lot of work.
-Whether you’re planning dog care arrangements or taking your pooch away with you, it’s fair to say that it can be an involved process that needs careful consideration.
-If you choose to take your furry friend away with you, you’ll need to ensure your dog is safe, secure, stress-free and comfortable.
+Whether you’re planning dog care arrangements or taking your pooch away with you.
+It’s fair to say that it can be an involved process that needs careful consideration.
+If you choose to take your furry friend away with you.
+You will need to ensure your dog is safe, secure, stress-free and comfortable.

 The team here at Barking Mad Ireland HQ has been hard at work putting together its top tips to take care of your dog when you’re going on a trip or holiday.
 So, without further ado, we bring the advice you need to read before you hit the road.

 Do your holiday dog care research

 If you choose to leave your pet at home, consider the type of dog sitting you’ll go for well in advance.
 There’s no shortage of dog care options out there, but what suits your pet may not suit another.
 Naturally, we think dog home boarding is the easiest, most versatile option out there.
 Not to mention the fact that it gives your dog a holiday all of its own!
 The key here is to research your options and find what works for your dog and your family.